fortrabbit/blog/new-relic-byol.md

 ---
 title: New Relic BYOL
 author: os
-excerpt: "We now have the New Relic demon running."
+excerpt: We now have the New Relic demon running.
 created: 2014-05-20
+published: true
+tags:
+  - chronicles
+  - changelog
 ---